The Contours: After Motown

-In 2005, Billy Hoggs, who left the Contours in 1964 to become a minister, made his first and only appearance since 1964, joining the Contours with Joe Billingslea for the taping of Motown: The Early Years for the Public Broadcasting System.
+In 2005, Billy Hoggs, who left the Contours in 1964 to become a minister, made his only appearance since 1964, joining "The Contours with Joe Billingslea" for the taping of Motown: The Early Years for the Public Broadcasting System.
 This performance is occasionally rebroadcast on various PBS affiliates.
 In January 2007, Motown Records released the DVD of the performances.
 In 2006, the Contours with Joe Billingslea filled the vacant bass singing spot created by Potts' departure with Odell Jones.
-In March 2010, the Contours were inducted into the Doo-Wopp Hall of Fame of America.
+In March 2010, the Contours were inducted into the Doo-Wop Hall of Fame of America.
 The induction show featured a performance by the Contours with Joe Billingslea.

 Hubert Johnson committed suicide in Detroit, on July 11, 1981, at age 40.
-Mid-1960s member, Joe Stubbs – brother of Levi Stubbs, died on February 5, 1998.
-Afterward, several original members died within a ten-year period.
+Mid-1960s member Joe Stubbs, brother of Levi Stubbs, died on February 5, 1998.
+Afterward, several original members died within ten years.
 Billy Gordon died on May 10, 1999.
 Guitarist Huey Davis (who was pictured on the Do You Love Me album cover, but was not an official member of the Contours although he was pictured in virtually all of Motown's publicity shots of the group) died on February 23, 2002, at his home in Detroit.
 Leroy Fair died in December 2004.

 In 2014, Jones left the Contours with Joe Billingslea and was replaced by Lyall Hoggart.
 In late 2014, Potts' group made its last performance.
 In 2015, Dwjuan Brock replaced Charles Davis.
+Davis had the longest continuous tenure as a member of The Contours, from May 1984 until May 2015.
 Also in 2015, the Contours were inducted into the R&B Hall of Fame.
 The induction show featured a performance by the Contours with Joe Billingslea.
-Later that year, after it became clear that Potts' group had disbanded, Billingslea's group reclaimed the name "The Contours".
+Later that year, after it became clear that Potts' group had disbanded, Billingslea's group reclaimed the name The Contours.
 In 2016, the Contours were inducted into the Michigan Rock and Roll Legends Hall of Fame.
-In 2017, the service mark, "The Contours" was assigned solely to Joe Billingslea.
+In 2017, the service mark "The Contours" was assigned solely to Joe Billingslea.

 Sylvester Potts died on January 6, 2017.

-On November 4 2022, before a sold-out crowd at the Ford Community and Performing Arts Center in Dearborn, Michigan, Joe Billingslea announced his retirement 10 days short of his 85th birthday, with that performance being his last, concluding with a mike drop to a standing ovation.
+On November 4, 2022, before a sold-out crowd at the Ford Community and Performing Arts Center in Dearborn, Michigan, Joe Billingslea announced his retirement 10 days short of his 85th birthday, with that performance being his last, concluding a standing ovation.

+Gary Grier died on January 26, 2025.